 Is there a residency requirement?

-It is important to check the residency requirements of any PhD funding.
-Some funding bodies, such as the ESRC or AHRC, may require students to reside in the UK, for example.
+If applying for a funded PhD opportunity, it is important to check the residency requirements of the funding scheme.
+Some funding bodies, such as the ESRC or AHRC, may require students to reside in the UK.

 Find out more information on support for overseas students.